 2. Be open and transparent

-One of the problems that I was facing in the first months on my position, was lack of trust in my team.
-The leadership was not sure what the team is actually doing.
-And the team felt unappreciated by the leadership in spite of the good job they were doing.
+One of the problems that I was facing in the first months on my position, was that leadership did not trust my team.
+The leaders were not sure what the team is actually doing.
+And the team felt unappreciated by the the leaders in spite of the good job they were doing.
 Both sides had the best of intentions, but the flow if information was somehow obstructed between the two sides.
 For more information about how to communicate better you can read this article: Communication Skills – How to Avoid Miscommunication in the Workplace.

 This is another very strong tool to build trust and it also works both ways.
 First of all, being honest and providing ample information on what is actually being done.
 But also, being honest and providing information downwards for the expectations of the stakeholders.

 In a personal relationship, transparency works closely with the previous step.
 You not only have to talk straight, but you also have to lay your cards on the table and be transparent in your decision making process.
 And at all times, you need to watch closely if your counterpart is being transparent and talks straight.
 This would help you avoid being deceived.